NiclO1337/pp1-strawberry-lovers/testing.md

 ### Unfixed bugs

-- HTML validation error from from invisible javascript above meta tag charset="UTF-8".
+- HTML validation error from from invisible JavaScript above meta tag charset="UTF-8".
-More info after research and contact with tutor support: My computer adds javascript to the source code of the deployed website.
+More info after research and contact with tutor support: My computer adds JavaScript to the source code of the deployed website.
 This is not shown for other people.
-Temporart solution: Validate from written code instead of source code.
+Temporary solution: Validate from written code instead of source code.